oroinc/documentation/user_guide_business_intelligence/business_intelligence_segments.rst

       #) Reorder the columns by clicking on the line and dragging it to the necessary location.

       .. image:: /user_guide/img/filters/segments_column.png
+         :alt: Reorder the columns by clicking on the line and dragging it to the necessary location

    In order to manage the columns, use action icons in the last column: